Equality Information 2019-20

 Gender Identity remains a relatively new area for schools but this Protected Characteristic identifies a small section of society as vulnerable to discrimination and inequality.
 Gender Identity was included in equality legislation for the first time in 2010, and many schools, parents, as well as wider society, are learning about the issues for the first time.

-Schools in Wiltshire access expert advice and support from the LA; the charity Mermaids; as well as exchanging best practice with other schools.
+Schools in Wiltshire access expert advice and support from the LA, as well as exchanging best practice with other schools.
 Corsham Regis recognises that Gender Identity is a complex area and that children, young people and their families are navigating an equality area where best practice is not fixed, and where the central advice is to be ‘led by the child’.

 This school is committed to ensuring that all our children feel safe while at school and that each child is given the chance to develop their unique identity with support from teaching and support staff, and their peers.